 The Lasko 2551 Wind Curve is suitable for circulating air in small rooms.
 It is a nice-looking fan with silver paneling, and although it’s not one of the more powerful fans we reviewed, the Wind Curve is an affordable, effective device.
-To get the perspective of a typical user, we talked to someone who regularly uses a Lasko tower fan.
-He has used it for tasks that vary from simply cooling a family room to the more intensive task of drying out a flooded basement.
-He has been very happy with how it’s performed in the five years he’s had it.
+However, it didn't win a spot in our roundup of the best tower fans.

 This tower fan oscillates up to 90 degrees, which is a good range for covering a whole room.
 In addition, you get its ionizer that can help reduce the allergens in the air.
 It also is equipped with three variable speeds and a timer to help you keep the power bill down.
 The timer is flexible, allowing you to set it from 30 minutes to 7.5 hours.
 If you tend to get cold in the middle of the night, this is a nice feature that saves you the trouble of waking up to turn off the fan.
 One problem with this fan is it can be difficult to clean the fan blades.
 You’ll have to take it apart to do that.

 At 42.5 inches high, it is the tallest fan in our lineup.
 The machine is constructed from lightweight plastic and has a built-in handle to make moving it easier.
 This fan weighs around 13 pounds, which is slightly heavier than the other fans in our lineup, but that also makes it a little sturdier than it would be otherwise.
 It’s still quite lightweight for its size.
 The remote control can be stored beneath the handle at the rear of the fan, helping you keep track of it.